Debian/apt/doc/json-hooks-protocol.md

 - *mode*: One of `install`, `deinstall`, `purge`, or `keep`. `keep` is not exposed in 0.1.
 To determine an upgrade, check that a current version is installed.
+- One of the following optional fields may be set to true to indicate a change relative to an installed version:
+  - *downgrade*: true if downgrading
+  - *upgrade*: true if upgrading
+  - *reinstall*: true if reinstall flag is set
 - *automatic*: Whether the package is/will be automatically installed
 - *versions*: An array with up to 3 fields: